andrewrgarcia/apv/RULES.md

 Immobilize the opposing **Pivot (●)** — the command node —
 so it has **no legal moves** and all six adjacent hexes are blocked or controlled.
-No captures occur; victory arises from positional dominance.
+No captures occur; victory arises purely from positional dominance.
 If both Pivots are immobilized simultaneously, the game is a **draw**.

 ---